countvajhula/mindstream/README.rst

 If you'd like to try it out, follow these steps:

 1. Follow the installation instructions above to install this package using straight.el
-2. Ensure ``(mindstream-initialize)`` is somewhere in your config.
-This advises "trigger" functions such as ``save-buffer`` to "iterate" the scratch buffer, providing implicit versioning for your session.
+2. Ensure ``(mindstream-mode)`` is somewhere in your config (as in the example above).
+This provides keybindings (default prefix: ``C-c C-r``) for you to enter mindstream sessions and sets up triggers so that session buffers are implicitly versioned.
 3. Create a new template at ``~/.mindstream/templates/`` for your favorite programming language (or just plain text).
 4. Run ``mindstream-new`` to create a session.
 5. Hack away!